Level: Intermediate

 Looking at the graph, you’ll notice:

-• Shorter investment timeframes display a greater range of return outcomes, particularly for riskier options (such as Core Strategy or Australian Shares).
-Had you invested in the Australian Shares option for only 1 year, your super balance could have gone down significantly (as much -15%!), or you may have made a lot of money (as much as +37%!) depending on when you timed your investment.
+- Shorter investment timeframes display a greater range of return outcomes, particularly for riskier options (such as Growth or High Growth).
+Had you invested in the High Growth option for only 1 year, your super balance could have gone down as much as 5% or you may have made a lot of money (as much as 25%!) depending on when you timed your investment.

 Consider your situation

-When making decisions about how to invest your super, you shouldn't forget these suggested minimum timeframes.
-It’s important to consider how those suggested minimum timeframes align with how long you intend to invest.
+When making decisions about how to invest your super, you shouldn't forget about your time to retirement.

 Rest Advice when you need it

-Choosing how you invest your super could make a difference to how much money you have in retirement.
-To help you make the right choice, use our Investment Choice Solution tool to see what kind of investor you are.
+Choosing how you invest your super could make a difference to your retirement balance.
+To help you make a choice, use our Investment Choice Solution tool to see what kind of investor you are.